 You can find food grade barrels online, but I recommend you check Craigslist first.
 Try searching for rain barrels or 55-gallon drums.
 Make sure the barrels are food grade and have no holes except for the standard two holes on top.

-Food companies will often sell previously used food storage barrels for around $20 each on Craigslist or through other local classifieds, and these barrels work perfectly.
+Food companies sometimes sell previously used food storage barrels for around $20 each on Craigslist or through other local classifieds, and these barrels work perfectly.
 They may have a food smell at first, like the strong pickle smell ours had.
 You can give them a quick rinse with soapy water, but anyway the plants won’t mind.

 2. Prep the Area for Rain Barrels